-The perfect 2 days in Lisbon itinerary for the responsible traveler
+The Perfect 2 days in Lisbon Itinerary For the Responsible Traveler

-There are so many incredible attractions in this 2700-year-old city where you’ll find yourself wandering enchanting old streets, enjoying breathtaking views, and getting amazed by the beautiful tiled houses where soaring fado music spills out from open windows in the late evenings.
+There are so many incredible attractions in this 2700-year-old city, where you’ll find yourself wandering enchanting old streets, enjoying breathtaking views, and getting amazed by the beautiful tiled houses where soaring fado music spills out from open windows in the late evenings.

 I’ve spent a lot of time in this vibrant city over the years and fall in love with it a little bit more each time I go, so now it’s time to share the best of the city so you can enjoy a splendid 2 days in Lisbon itinerary.

-TThere are so many reasons to visit Lisbon, so this itinerary only covers the actual city and not the surrounding areas like Cascais and Sintra as I think Lisbon deserves a full two days.
-Extend your stay to explore the surroundings if you can.
-There are a great number of phenomenal day trips from Lisbon worth doing!
+There are so many reasons to visit Lisbon, so this itinerary only covers the actual city and not the surrounding areas like Cascais and Sintra, as I think Lisbon deserves a full two days.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.